telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/editing/update-opposite-picker-value.md

 ---
-title: Update Opposite Picker Value on model Change
+title: Update Opposite Picker Value on Model Change
-page_title: Update Opposite Picker Value on model Change | Kendo UI Scheduler
+page_title: Update Opposite Picker Value on Model Change | Kendo UI Scheduler
-description: "Learn how to update the opposite start/end picker value on model change in a Kendo UI Scheduler widget."
+description: "Learn how to update the opposite start or end picker value on model change in the Kendo UI Scheduler."
+previous_url: /controls/scheduling/scheduler/how-to/update-opposite-picker-value
 slug: howto_updateoppositepickervalue_onmodelchange_scheduler
 ---

-# Update Opposite Picker Value on model Change
+# Update Opposite Picker Value on Model Change

-The example below demonstrates how to update the opposite start/end picker value on model change in a Kendo UI Scheduler widget.
+The following example demonstrates how to update the opposite start/end picker value on model change in a Kendo UI Scheduler widget.

 ###### Example